 Jorge A. Plasencia

-Jorge A. Plasencia is co-founder, chairman and CEO of Republica Havas, one of America’s leading and fastest-growing creative, media and communications agencies.
-Since its launch in 2006, he has provided cross-cultural strategic, brand, communications and growth counsel to Fortune 500 and blue-chip clients, including Walmart, Google, and Toyota.
+Jorge A. Plasencia is co-founder, chairman and CEO of Republica Havas, one of America’s leading and fastest-growing creative, media, and communications agencies.
+Since its launch in 2006, the award-winning firm has partnered with numerous Fortune 500 and blue-chip clients, including Walmart, Google, and Toyota.
 In 2018, Republica joined forces with global conglomerate, Havas Group, a division of Paris-based Vivendi.

 Before Estefan Enterprises, Jorge was the first director of Hispanic marketing for the Florida Marlins.
-During his tenure, the Marlins won their first World Series championship and were named Hispanic Marketer of the Year.
+The Marlins won their first World Series championship and were named Hispanic Marketer of the Year during his tenure.

-At age 17, he co-founded Amigos For Kids, a Miami-based nonprofit working to prevent child abuse and serving underprivileged children and families — an institution he has helped nurture to national prominence.
+At age 17, he co-founded Amigos For Kids, a Miami-based nonprofit working to prevent child abuse and serving under-resourced children and families.
 This lifelong philanthropic work earned him the March of Dimes Humanitarian of the Year Award, among others.

-Jorge graduated with honors from Barry University and completed an advanced management program at the Kellogg School.
-He began his career as an intern at a Miami radio station.
+Jorge graduated with honors from Barry University and completed an advanced management program at the Kellogg School of Management.